-There are many pieces to a hockey player’s equipment and gear set up — and some people may be wondering if modern-day players still wear cups.
-There are many instances on the ice where a player may want the bit of extra protection, as hockey pucks are solid and can move at speeds of up to 100 miles an hour off of a slap shot.
+There are many pieces to a hockey player’s equipment and gear setup — and some people may be wondering if modern-day players still wear cups.
+There are many instances on the ice where a player may want extra protection, as hockey pucks are solid and can move up to 100 miles an hour from a slap shot.

-Hockey players do wear cups, though they don’t always guarantee protection against an awkward hit or a perfectly timed puck.
-Protective cups are common among players who participate in rough sports such as football, soccer, and of course — ice hockey.
-The dangers are obvious if a player were to forgo this extra protective measure and many players aren’t willing to take the risk and gamble with their lower regions.
+Hockey players wear cups, though they don’t always guarantee protection against an awkward hit or a perfectly timed puck.
+Protective cups are standard among players who participate in rough sports such as football, soccer, and ice hockey.
+The dangers are evident if a player were to forgo this extra protective measure.
+Many players aren’t willing to take the risk and gamble with their lower regions.

 What is a Protective Cup?

-While many are already well versed with what a protective cup is and what function it serves — in short, they consist of a hard outer layer that’s lined with softer padding that protects the athlete’s groin area.
+While many are already well versed with what a protective cup is and its function.
+In short, they consist of a hard outer layer lined with softer padding that protects the athlete’s groin area.

-Non-contact sports such as running and bicycling don’t require the extra level of protection, as there are no projectiles coming their way.
-A jockstrap is perfectly adequate in these sports but simply doesn’t offer enough protection for a game as contact forward as ice hockey.
+Non-contact sports such as running and bicycling don’t require extra protection, as no projectiles are coming their way.
+A jockstrap is adequate in these sports but doesn’t offer enough protection for a game as contact forward as ice hockey.

 The Dangers of Not Wearing a Protective Cup

 While the risk of forgoing a cup before a game should be obvious to many males, there are a few horror stories to convince the most stubborn person.
-There have been several players who’ve ended up in the hospital after brutal hits and who had opted to leave their cups in the locker room and paid dearly for the decision.
+Several players have ended up in the hospital after brutal hits and opted to leave their cups in the locker room and paid dearly for the decision.

 Defenseman Sami Salo of the Vancouver Canucks was hit in the groin by a puck while blocking a shot and required hospitalization for the injury.
-The puck was coming off of a slap shot by Duncan Keith of the Chicago Blackhawks.
+The puck was coming off a slapshot by Duncan Keith of the Chicago Blackhawks.

 Salo was taken by stretcher into a waiting ambulance as a precautionary measure to ensure he hadn’t ruptured a testicle.
 All in all, it’s best to wear a cup to avoid this painful and agonizing experience.